aead/chacha20/README.md

 [RFC 7539](https://tools.ietf.org/html/rfc7539 "RFC 7539") describes the combination of the ChaCha20 stream cipher and the Poly1305 MAC to an AEAD cipher.

+This code is now stable (reached v1.0) and can be used in productive environments.
+Backward compatibility is now guaranteed.

 ### Requirements
 Following Go versions are supported:
  - 1.5.3